nutchnatch/Getting_and_Cleaning_Data_Course_Project/README.md

  -> Human Activity Recognition Using Smartphones

 * Files:
-+CodeBook.md -contains the information for all data transformation to clean and organize the data +run_analysis.R - contains the code for all steps described on the code book:
+**CodeBook.md -contains the information for all data transformation to clean and organize the data **run_analysis.R - contains the code for all steps described on the code book:
 .
 Create a unique set of data by merging test and train data .
 Extracts only the measurements on the mean and standard deviation for each measurement .
 Uses descriptive activity names to name the activities in the data set